ajay10000/domoticz_hs110_plugin/README.md

 * Refer to the Dommoticz 'Developing a Python plugin' wiki for useful information when modifying a plugin. https://www.domoticz.com/wiki/Developing_a_Python_plugin

+### Change log for v0.2.6 2020-05-08
+* Fixed bug incorrectly testing for model#.
+Bundled HS110 with HS110v2 in parameters, as no difference in code.
+* Deleted variable create_device and added this function as a parameter (Mode2) instead.
+This only needs to be used when installing the plugin (Domoticz -> Hardware), then it can be turned off to prevent errors on startup in future.

 ### Change log for v0.2.5 2020-01-11
 * Added the 'create_device' flag to allow new devices to be created.
 Required on first run for plugin.
 Domoticz log will show device creation errors on subsequent plugin startup if this is left on, but this should not cause any issues.
 Set to True if you wish to add a device.
 Set to False once all devices are created.
 Restart the plugin Hardware each time it is changed.